DeanGhassemi/WhatToEat/README.md

 Using a JSON file to store information of foods.
 It's my data file.
 I am using a TrieTree for autocorrect in case the user misspells the word.
 I will need another data file for a bunch of names of foods.

-I have found a python package with foods and nutrition values.
-I no longer have to collect my own data.
-I will have to rework my program